St. Peter Press May-July 2026

 Prayers for Healing & Comfort:

-Friends, Family, and Loved Ones: Renate’ Scheuermann (Carroll Wiebold’s niece), Lonnie Reker (Vickie Reker’s father), Holly Colburn (Karan Legler’s daughter), Liam Settles (Grandson of Martha & Gordan Settles), Doug Rasmussen (Friend of Doug & Connie Wamburg), Eliese Espinosa (Terry Sorensen’s half sister) Larry Farris (Jim Spath’s Brother-In-Law)
+Friends, Family, and Loved Ones: Renate’ Scheuermann (Carroll Wiebold’s niece), Holly Colburn (Karan Legler’s daughter), Liam Settles (Grandson of Martha & Gordan Settles), Eliese Espinosa (Terry Sorensen’s half-sister), Justin Hall (Seth Harrell’s brother-in-law), Mark Langmeyer (Friend of Dave Saalfeld), Diana Kline (Cheyenne Chromy’s grandmother), Bruce Wilgers (Wendy Murphy’s brother), Ben Sasse (Kathy Mensik’s cousin), James Sorensen (Melissa Harrell’s father)

-Prayers for Members & Loved Ones Serving in the Military: Justin Chadwick, Mike Elofson, Lauren Kohl, Seth Saalfeld, Matthew Schuetz, Chris Tank, Theo Tauber, Trevor Widick, Kobe Wilkins, Wyatt Olson, Owen Wynia, Kaylee Boyle
+Prayers for Members & Loved Ones Serving in the Military: Justin Chadwick, Mike Elofson, Lauren Martin, Seth Saalfeld, Matthew Schuetz, Chris Tank, Trevor Widick, Kobe Wilkins, Wyatt Olson, Owen Wynia, Kaylee Boyle

 PASTOR’S SUMMER HOURS: